gitter-badger/miu-1/miuspec/lang.rst

 [TODO: Reserve something for extra uppercasing.
 Also check if Chinese characters are allowed here.]

+[NOTE: Recently, I've been thinking that we should scrap all this complexity and have flexible identifiers in the style of Racket.
+Identifiers which consist of symbols only may be used as infix operators, with possibly some special casing for 'o'.]

 Legal identifiers have the following specification::

   regex digit-char = '\Nd'